astorije/ansible-thelounge/README.md

 What this role does:

-- Installs [Supervisor](http://supervisord.org/) to run The Lounge in the background
+- Uses [Supervisor](http://supervisord.org/) or `systemd` to run The Lounge in the background (supervisord will be installed when selected)
 - Installs [NodeSource's Node.js 4.x LTS](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
 - Installs [The Lounge v2.4.0](https://github.com/thelounge/lounge/blob/master/CHANGELOG.md)
 - Creates a system user to own the `lounge` process